NOC-MSM/CoNES/docs/quick_start.rst

 on a HPC cluster or Linux machine that has Singularty installed.
 A summary of how to *build* a NEMO SIF is given in the next :ref:`section <building>`.
 It should also be possible to build and run a NEMO SIF on MacOS/Windows machines.
-For further information on installing and using Singularity on different architecture please refer to the `Singularity Guide`_.
+For further information on installing and using Singularity on different architectures please refer to the `Singularity Guide`_.

 By way of example, an outline of how to setup, download and run a NEMO SIF using the `ARCHER2 HPC Service`_ follows.
-This example uses the pre-built NEMO SIFs released under `CoNES <https://github.com/NOC-MSM/CoNES/releases/latest>`_ and the `NEMO AMM7 configuration setup <https://github.com/NOC-MSM/HPC_Scaling_AMM7>`_.
+This make use of the pre-built NEMO SIFs released under `CoNES <https://github.com/NOC-MSM/CoNES/releases/latest>`_ and the `NEMO AMM7 configuration setup <https://github.com/NOC-MSM/HPC_Scaling_AMM7>`_.